CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseLocale.md

 ```

 ### -Contents
-The string field to hold the contents value
+The string field to hold the contents value.

 ```yaml
 Type: string